 The Various Benefits of Lavender

 Due to the rich, long history of lavender, it's no surprise that many cultures have used it in various ways to help treat different conditions.
-Below are some of lavender's benefits that were found to be effective:2
+Below are some of lavender's research-backed health benefits:

-✓ If diffused via an inhaler or a vaporizer, lavender essential oil can help treat respiratory infections like the common cold, flu, cough and asthma.
-You may apply it directly to your chest, neck or back as well.
+Relieving respiratory disorders — If diffused via an inhaler or a vaporizer, lavender essential oil can help treat inflammatory respiratory conditions like asthma.6

-✓ Applying lavender essential oil to your muscles may help relieve soreness, joint pain and rheumatism.
+Providing pain relief — Applying lavender essential oil to your muscles may help relieve soreness, joint pain and rheumatism.7

 Other Great Uses of Lavender

-Aside from the therapeutic and topical benefits of lavender, it has other useful applications as well, such as for:
+Aside from the therapeutic and topical benefits of lavender, it has other useful applications for:

 As the plants bloom, clip any wilted flowers to maintain the quality and prune them lightly to promote branching.
 Expect the flowers to fully mature when summer arrives.

-It's important to remember that in growing lavender, you should have an area with a good water circulation system and good air exposure.
-When watering, always add moderate amounts to prevent gathering excess water from building up.
+• Maintenance — It's important to remember that in growing lavender, you should have an area with a good water circulation system and good air exposure.
+When watering, always add moderate amounts to prevent excess water from building up.
 If you're watering during the hot season, add sand to the soil to increase evaporation speed, because humid surroundings can cause fungi growth, causing the plants to deteriorate.

-- Mix the lemon juice, salt, lavender, mustard, garlic and balsamic vinegar in a bowl, and then whisk.
-Slowly drizzle the olive oil while whisking, until you've added enough.
+- Mix the lemon juice, salt, lavender, mustard, garlic and balsamic vinegar in a bowl, then whisk.
+Slowly drizzle the olive oil while whisking until you’ve added enough.

 - Add the onion rings to the dressing.
 This helps remove some of the sharp flavor of the onions.

-- Lightly grill the peaches on the grill or in a pan on the stove top.
+- Lightly cook the peaches on a grill or in a pan on the stovetop.

 - Arrange the torn lettuce in a plate, then top with the grilled peach segments.